Ch4120N/Charon-ChatGPT-RTL-Prompt/README.md

 > AmirHossein Ghanami (Ch4120N) - Ch4120N@Proton.me

 ## 💎 General purpose
-This plugin is made for Persian language users who often have problems with the Prompt section in ChatGPT and have RTL (right to left) text problems.
+__`Charon ChatGPT RTL Prompt`__ is a browser extension designed to enhance the ChatGPT interface by allowing users to toggle between Right-to-Left (RTL) and Left-to-Right (LTR) text directions.
+This is especially useful for Persian and English users who want better control over the text input field.
+The extension is simple to use, enabling a seamless experience for bilingual users who switch between different text directions.
+It also includes customizable prompts for ChatGPT, making it more accessible for RTL language users.

 <!-- Powered By Ch4120N -->